How To Grow A Lemon Tree Indoors

 - Rubber band

 Now it’s time to start growing your own lemon tree indoors!
-Here’s how to do it:
+Here are some tips on growing citrus indoors:

-Step # 1.
-Prepare the Seedling Pot for your Dwarf Lemon Tree Indoors
+1. Prepare The Seedling Pot For Your Dwarf Lemon Tree Indoors

-Ok, let’s get into how to grow a lemon tree from seed easily in your own home.
-Here’s how to plant lemon seeds in a cup.
+Ok, let’s get into how to grow citrus in your own home.

 Distilled water is better for growing your own plants, as it doesn’t contain any of the added chemicals from the tap.
 You could even get fresh water out of your own rain barrel.

-Use a spoon to scoop out one of the seeds that is still intact.
+Take your spoon and scoop out one of the seeds that is still intact.
 That’s right: you only need one.

 Remove the pulp from the surface of the seed by simply rubbing it clean with a paper towel.

-You need to plant the seed while it is still moist.
+You need to sow the seed while it is still moist.
 This will help it germinate easier.

 Dig a hole with your trowel about half an inch deep in the center of the pot.
 Place the seed into the hole and cover it with soil.